antick/mojo/README.md

 ## Usage

 To run in live development mode, run `wails dev` in the project directory.
-This will run a Vite development server that will provide very fast hot reload of your frontend changes.
-If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
-Connect to this in your browser, and you can call your Go code from devtools.

-## Building

-To build a redistributable, production mode package, use `wails build`.
+To build a redistributable executable, use `wails build` in the project directory.

 ## In-Built Mod